Likithakyama/AFAME-TECHNOLOGIES/README.md

 #### Impact:
 By contributing significantly to fraud detection and prevention efforts, the project aims to safeguard financial transactions and protect consumers from fraudulent activities.

-### Movie Genre Classification
+### Customer Churn Prediction

 #### Dataset Overview:
-Utilizing IMDb's extensive database of films and television shows, this project aims to develop a machine learning model for predicting the genre of a movie based on its plot summary or textual information.
+The dataset comprises customer data from a U.S. bank, aiming to predict whether a customer will leave the bank or not.

 #### Objective:
-The primary objective is to create a robust machine learning model capable of accurately predicting the genre of a movie.
-Techniques such as TF-IDF or word embeddings will be employed, along with classifiers like Naive Bayes, Logistic Regression, or Support Vector Machines.
+The primary goal is to develop a predictive model for customer churn in subscription-based services or businesses.
+Utilizing historical customer data, including features such as usage behavior and demographics, various algorithms like Logistic Regression, Random Forests, or Gradient Boosting will be explored to forecast churn.

+#### Data Description:
+The dataset includes features like CreditScore, Geography, Gender, Age, Tenure, Balance, NumOfProducts, HasCrCard, IsActiveMember, EstimatedSalary, and the target variable 'Exited' indicating whether the customer churned or not.

 #### Methodology:
-The project will employ a variety of machine learning techniques and algorithms to process the textual data and classify movies into their respective genres.
+The project will involve preprocessing the data, including handling missing values and encoding categorical variables.
+Subsequently, machine learning algorithms will be applied to train models for predicting customer churn.

 #### Evaluation:
-The performance of the model will be evaluated using appropriate metrics to assess its accuracy and effectiveness in genre classification tasks.
+Model performance will be evaluated using appropriate metrics to assess the accuracy and effectiveness of the churn prediction.
+Techniques such as cross-validation and hyperparameter tuning may be employed to optimize model performance.

 #### Impact:
-By accurately predicting movie genres, the model can assist users in discovering and exploring films of their interest, enhancing their overall movie-watching experience.
+By accurately predicting customer churn, businesses can proactively address customer retention strategies, ultimately enhancing customer satisfaction and business profitability.

 ### Movie Genre Classification